Elusive kitten, Orioles hittin' in 7-1 romp over Yankees

 Heaney gave up four runs on six hits in six innings with the homers coming in a span of six batters in the third and fourth.

-Jorge López (3-12) took a no-hitter into the sixth and allowed one run and one hit in six innings.
+Jorge López (3-12) took a no-hit bid into the sixth and allowed one run and one hit in six innings.
 He worked around a career-high five walks and struck out four for his first win since June 6 to end a nine-start winless skid.

 Anthony Rizzo hit a sacrifice fly in the fifth and has an RBI in his first four games with the Yankees.
 Joey Gallo started in left field and ended López’s no-hit bid with a clean double to open the sixth.